Don't Take the DNA Test You'll Probably Get for Christmas

 Advertisement

-“Is the use of databases to solve serious crimes really something the public opposes?
-I think that’s an interesting question we don’t know the answer to.” lead author Ellen Clayton, a professor of law and health policy at Vanderbilt, told Gizmodo.

-Clayton and others have even suggested the creation of an universal genetic database that police could access.
+Clayton and others have even suggested the creation of a universal genetic database that police could access.
 That’s certainly an out-of-box solution, but they argue that a heavily regulated database—using snippets of DNA not relevant to our health— would be better for safeguarding people’s overall privacy than the current wild west we have now.
 (In the European Union, though, the newly enshrined General Data Protection Regulation is poised to create strict rules around how our genetic data is handled by companies.)

 Leaving privacy aside, there are other ethical concerns around how DNA is used.
 In July, 23andMe also announced it had entered into a four-year partnership with pharmaceutical giant GlaxoSmithKline to potentially develop new drugs and treatments, which will include the sharing of anonymized, de-identified customer DNA.
-There’s certainly a world of good that can be accomplished by further studying our genetics, and the company says it lets customers opt out of sharing their data with GlaxoSmithKline or for future research purposes (if you decide your mind later, though, you’re out of luck).
+There’s certainly a world of good that can be accomplished by further studying our genetics, and the company says it lets customers choose whether to share their data with GlaxoSmithKline or for future research purposes (if you decide your mind later, though, you’re out of luck).
 But it might leave a sour taste in your mouth to know that you’ll never see a penny of the profits your DNA helped make possible—at least, it would for me.

 Advertisement

-Note: Correction: An earlier version of this article wrongly attributed the apprehension of the alleged Golden State Killer to San Diego police.
-He was brought in by Sacramento police.
-We regret the error and thank commenter Griffin for pointing it out.
-Update at 2:45 p.m.
-ET: Added additional contextual information regarding 23andMe’s research efforts and its responses to law enforcement requests for data.